-New insights into how immune system fights atherosclerosisDecember 21st, 2012 in Immunology /
+New insights into how immune system fights atherosclerosisDecember 21, 2012 in Medicine & Health / Immunology

 A study led by Columbia University Medical Center (CUMC) researchers has found that an important branch of the immune system, in reaction to the development of atherosclerotic lesions, mounts a surprisingly robust anti-inflammatory T cell response that helps prevent the disease from progressing.
 The findings may help inform the design of anti-atherosclerosis vaccines and other therapies that can take advantage of this aspect of the immune system.
 The study was published today in the online edition of the Journal of Clinical Investigation.

 When the body encounters viruses, bacteria, or other potential threats, dendritic cells—the sentinels of the immune system—are dispatched to take a sample of the pathogen and present it to T cells.
 This activates the production of pro-inflammatory effector T cells (which attack the pathogen) and anti-inflammatory regulatory T cells (which keep the pro-inflammatory response in check).